- Open invitation to independent advisers

 As at February 2014, we have 9 advisers (7 from the one firm) who have requested to be on our list of independent advisers, and who are not members of the IFAAA, and who fall into the third category of independent adviser, that is, they charge asset-based fees.

 The advisers listed below have declared that they satisfy the three limbs of independence required under the section 923A of the Corporations Act 2001 (refer earlier in the article):

-- David Gemmell, 50Plus Wealth, Victoria
+- David Gemmell, 50Plus Wealth, VIC

 - Jack Tidswell, Exceptional Financial Planning, NSW